 Q: Where will I live?

 A: There are 14 residence halls where first-years, sophomores, juniors and seniors live.
 All residence halls are integrated in terms of year and gender, so there are no first-year or male residence halls.
 There are single gender floors for those who request them, but most of the campus chooses to live coed, and yes, the bathrooms are coed too (it might sound weird at first, but you share a bathroom with your siblings and your parents, right?).

 First-years are placed in doubles, triples or quads, and roommates are matched based on interests, lifestyle, music preference and other characteristics.
 After your first year, most students will be able to live in single rooms.
-Sophomores, juniors and seniors enjoy having their own personal space instead of having a roommate and many meet their best friend for life and live together all four years.
+Sophomores, juniors and seniors enjoy having their own personal space instead of having a roommate; on the other hand, many meet their best friend for life and live together all four years.

 Q: What are the residences like?

 A: Residence halls are governed by a House Council (made up of student representatives and student senators/governors) and a trained senior student called a Housefellow.
 The Housefellow lives in the house but is not a baby-sitter.
 The Housefellow is in charge of day-to-day life in the residence hall, facilitates communication between the Office of Residential Education and Living and the residents, and runs House Council.
 House Council plans events and activities for the residence hall (movie nights, parties, intramural teams, etc.) and represents the residence in student government meetings.
 No RAs roam the halls and students are expected to uphold the Honor Code at all times.